 West Kern County Oil Museum is well worth a visit for if you live in the area or are traveling along Highway 5 between Southern and Northern California.

 In the early 1920s, West Kern County was a forest of oil derricks.
 Thousands of towering oil wells pumped out black gold day and night.
-There is still plenty of oil in Kern County but these days the oil derricks have been replaced by pumpjacks that resemble a rocking horse.
+There is still plenty of oil in Kern County, but these days, the oil derricks have been replaced by pumpjacks that resemble a rocking horse.

-The 8-acre grounds of the West Kern Oil Museum display oil mining equipment. a huge wooden oil derrick, pumpjacks, vintage trucks, antique tractors, and assorted artifacts from the oil fields.
-Visitors can get up close to and in some cases climb into the equipment that is scattered across the grounds of the museum.
+The 8-acre grounds of the West Kern Oil Museum display oil mining equipment.
+A huge wooden oil derrick, pumpjacks, vintage trucks, antique tractors, and assorted artifacts from the oil fields.
+Visitors can get up close to and, in some cases, climb into the equipment that is scattered across the grounds of the museum.

-Getting to West Kern Oil Museum
+Getting to the West Kern Oil Museum

 The Museum is open from 10:00 AM to 4:00 PM Thursday through Saturday.
 Sunday from 1:00 PM to 4:00 PM.